roydejong/Enlighten/docs/application.rst

     $request = new Request();
     $context->registerInstance($context);

 When you register an object to a context, it will override any previous registrations of the same type.
-In the example above, if we had previously set a `Request` on the context, it has now been replaced.
+In the example above, if we had previously set a ``Request`` on the context, it has now been replaced.

 If the object that you have registered has parent classes, *weak links* will be created for those classes as well.
-That means if you register an `InvalidArgumentException`, a weak link will also be created for `Exception`.
-So when a function asks for an `Exception`, they may still get the most recent compatible object instead.
+That means if you register an ``InvalidArgumentException``, a weak link will also be created for ``Exception``.
+So when a function asks for an ``Exception``, they may still get the most recent compatible object instead - an ``InvalidArgumentException`` in this example.
 However, if an exact match is available in the Context, that object will always be used instead.

-You can only register *objects* to a context; primitive types are not supported at this time.
+Note that you can currently only register *objects* to a context; primitive types by variable name are not supported at this time.

-**Context injection**
+**Manual injection**

 When you have a context, you will also want to use its superpowers to inject its values to a function.
 All you need is a *callable* function with a parameter list.